MlleIlona/pyngsild_extra_doc/README.md

 **Pyngsild** is a Python data-centric framework, in Python it is represented by a library.
 It helps to create NGSI-LD agents.
 You can see it as a set of molds to handle data.
 In a mold (an agent) there is an input (the source) and an output (the sink).
 According to your needs, the input and the output can vary from one mold to another.

 Pyngsild uses **ngsildclient** to create the agents.
 The process between the sink and the source is the build of the entities, it is well explained in the link above.
-In our example, an entity is a material among many others in the mold to create the the structure of the agent.
+In our example, an entity is a material among many others in the mold to create the structure of the agent.

 Check the [How it Works](https://github.com/Orange-OpenSource/pyngsild#how-it-works) part of the tutorial, it is well explain !